Is Tilt (Original Formula) Discontinued? What Happened?

-ℹ️ Fate: The original caffeinated Tilt formula was effectively discontinued in 2008 after Anheuser-Busch agreed with state attorneys general to stop producing caffeinated alcoholic beverages and reformulate Tilt without caffeine or other stimulant ingredients.
+Fate: The original caffeinated Tilt formula was pulled in 2008 after Anheuser-Busch agreed with state attorneys general to stop making caffeinated alcoholic drinks.
+The brand continued for a while in a changed version without the stimulant ingredients.

 Timeline